MathisHumbert/ssr-creative-boilerplate/README.md

 ## Mathis Humbert

-A boilerplate template for creative websites using JavaScript (OOP) with no framework, GSAP and WebGL via THREE or OGL, working with express for SSR.
+A boilerplate template for creative websites using JavaScript (OOP) with no framework, GSAP and WebGL via THREE, working with express for SSR.

 ### Description